jimmyb0b/action_mailer/README.md

 <h3><b>Testing</b></h3>
 To test your emails send you can use an app like MailCatcher.
 It runs on a second local server and allows you to see what your recipients will recieve.
-This is great so you can verify what you;re sending and who its going to.
+This is great so you can verify what you're sending and who its going to.

 <h3><b>Sending the mail to recipients</b></h3>

+Add one of the following codes to config/environments/$RAILS_ENV.rb

 ```html
 config.action_mailer.delivery_method = :sendmail